 Many may believe that massive differences are surrounding the different divisions in NCAA Athletics, when in truth, while some rules may change, the sport stays the same.
-Hallie Blackney is currently the head softball coach at Missouri Southern State University and has a vast of experience coaching in institutions.
+Hallie Blackney is currently the head softball coach at Missouri Southern State University and has a vast amount of experience coaching in institutions.

 This is Blackney’s first season as head coach for the Lions following a two-year position at the George Washington University.
 Blackney has also coached at the University of South Dakota, Purdue Fort Wayne, Southeast Missouri State University and Bemidji State University.